If you are planning to move to Malta then this blog post is perfect for you. Read below to learn more about the country and cost of living there.

 Malta is a beautiful Southern European island country.
 Unsurprisingly, its breathtaking landscapes and picturesque sights have been the location for some of the most famous movies and TV series, including the widely popular Game of Thrones series.

-Malta is actually the smallest country in the European Union.
+Malta is actually the smallest country in the European Union but still has variety in terms of cities to choose from when it comes to living there.
 While Malta is generally a well-developed, high-income country with an advanced economy, the 2020 COVID-19 crisis hit quite hard.
 In 2020, Malta’s GDP decreased by 7% following a very big increase of 5.5% in 2019.
 The unemployment rate has increased from 3.6% in 2019 to 4.3% in 2020.
 On a more positive note, Malta’s economy is expected to fully recover by 2022.

 Malta has a highly industrialised, service-based economy.
 The two industries with the highest hiring rates are tourism and manufacturing.
 The average salary in the country is €4,620 per month.
 According to Numbeo, consumer prices, including rent in London, UK, are 27.43% higher than in Valletta, Malta.